Updated Rankings for Top Available 2020 NBA Free Agents

 Brandon Ingram

-After three seasons of flashes from Brandon Ingram, it all came together in Year 4.
+After three seasons of flashes from Brandon Ingram, it all came together in year four.
 His length, playmaking ability and jump shooting coalesced toward 23.8 points, 4.2 assists and 2.4 threes in his first run with the New Orleans Pelicans.

 And that breakout just happened to occur in the last season of Ingram's rookie contract, making him the most coveted restricted free agent in the 2020 class.